WorldModelers/CorpusIngestionAndAssembly/README.md

 # WorldModelers
-General information about the WorldModelers repo
+General information about the WorldModelers repos